estnltk/syntax_experiments/phrase_examples_filtered/complete/ner_timex_trees_top50.md

 Tree:

-1	ORG	Hansapanga	2	nmod
+1	ORG	Riigikogu	2	nmod

-2	OTHER	juhi	0	root
+2	OTHER	liikme	0	root

-3	OTHER	Indrek	2	appos
+3	OTHER	Vootele	2	appos

-4	OTHER	Neivelti	3	flat
+4	OTHER	Hanseni	3	flat

 has_ner: True